jlpintolousinha/Nanodegree-Robotics/Project 2/Pick_&_Place_writeup.md

 T0_G = T0_1 \* T1_2 \* T2_3 \* T3_4 \* T4_5 \* T5_6 \* T6_G

 With zero being the base link and G the gripper.
-Take into account that
+Take into account that rotation matrices can be extracted from the different homogeneous transforms as shown in lines 82 to 88 of `IK_server.py`.

 #### Inverse Kinematics
 At this point, it becomes necessary to determine all individual joint angles given a certain position (otherwise, the robot won't know which configuration to take for that).
 In order to derive these equations, the problem should be divided into inverse position kinematics and inverse orientation kinematics.